cfsengineering/CEASIOMpy/doc/source/user_guide/modules/WeightUnconventional/index.rst

 * the maximum number of passengers;
 * the maximum amount of fuel with max passengers;
 * the number of crew members needed;
-* the number of toilet.
+* the number of toilets.

 Starting point: